Turkey travel insurance

 What’s covered with travel insurance to Turkey?

-As standard, our policies cover for over 50 sport and activities, so you can get up to more on your holiday.
+All our policies cover over 100 sport and activities, so you can get up to more on your holiday.
 We also offer a range of benefits, some of which include:

 - Medical expenses and hospital benefit